-But rather than have you randomly rummage around on our blog (you totally should!) we decided it would be great to have all the alternate tuning material in one place.
+But rather than have you randomly rummage around on our blog (you totally should!); We decided it would be great to have all the alternate tuning material in one place.

-So in this guide to alternate tuning, you will find
+So, in this guide to alternate tuning, you will find

-• Different tunings created by famous guitarists
+• The different tunings created by famous guitarists

-• Where to find more alternate tunings
+• AND, Where to find more alternate tunings

 There are countless hours of education and entertainment here, so prepare to break off contact with your loved ones and postpone that Netflix marathon.

 The list of possible guitar tunings is indeed a long one.
 Fortunately, you don’t have to learn every single one to discover the Holy Grail of rock stardom.

 Below we’ll go through some of the most common alternate tunings used by the greats.
 Adding these to your repertoire will greatly improve your skills.